The Seaman Family - links to Stamp Photographs and StickyBacks

 The information produced here about the Seaman dynasty has been kindly provided by photo historian Paul Godfrey.

-Although the Seaman family are not thought to have operated in Cambridgeshire, they were players in the field of stamp photographs, stickybacks, and no doubt other cheap portraiture products.
+The Seaman family were players in the field of stamp photographs, stickybacks, and no doubt other cheap portraiture products.
 These notes are intended to illustrate something of the spread and popularity of these products.

 A Seaman business at 27 Mint Street Lincoln was operated from 1892-1901 by Alfred Seaman's younger brother, Edward Seaman b.1845 East Lexham, Norfolk.
 In 1895 Edward patented a printing frame which printed 12 photographs, each 1 inch x ¾ inch on a piece of photographic paper 3 inches square (UK patent 6901 of 1895).
 He advertised stamp photographs for sale in 1897.
 If this Seaman studio offered stamp photographs, then it seems likely that others may have done also.

 Two other members of the Seaman dynasty filed patents relating to equipment used in producing and numbering small multiple negatives from larger plates which would have assisted in taking and printing small inexpensive portraits.